AshampooSystems/boden/docs/docs/guides/extending/wrap_java_class.md

 };
 ```

-With this we can instantiate the dervied class.
-You do not need to redefine methods if your java class overloads them.
-They will automatically work.
+You can now instantiate the derived class.
+You do not need to redefine methods in the derived class if your Java class overloads them.
+They will work automatically as long as they are defined in the base class.

 ```C++
 DerivedJavaClass object;